ai/evil-blocks/README.md

 ## Events

-You can bind listeners to events inside of a block with `"events on selectors"` method:
+You can bind listeners to events inside of a block with `events on selectors`
+method:

 ```coffee
 evil.block '@@todo',